Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - Combine sugar and water in a saucepan.
 Bring to a boil over medium heat, and simmer until sugar is fully dissolved.
-Remove from heat and allow simple sugar mixture to come down to room temperature—or chill it, which is even better.
+Remove from heat and allow the simple sugar mixture to come down to room temperature—or chill it, which is even better.
 The cooler the sugar water (simple syrup) mixture is when you put it in the ice cream maker, the better the results will be.

-- Once chilled, pour simple syrup, lemon juice and lemon zest into the chilled container of an ice cream maker.
+- Once chilled, pour simple syrup, lemon juice, and lemon zest into the chilled container of an ice cream maker.
 Churn according to manufacturer's directions, until chilled and with body.
 Serve immediately if you wish—it will be very, very soft.
 You can also transfer it to a container in the freezer and allow it to harden off.

 Fresh Lemon Zest Is Key